elifserra/opaca-node-red/nodes/NodeCreator-node/NodeCreator_node.md

 4. **Create the Node**:
    - Click the **Create Node** button.
 The NodeCreator will generate the required files and update the necessary configurations.

-5. **Deploy**:
+5. **Restart Node-RED**:
-   - Deploy your flow to apply the changes.
-The newly created node will appear in the Node-RED palette under the specified category.
+   - **Important**: If a new agent node is created, you must restart Node-RED for the changes to take effect and for the new node to appear in the editor.
+   - To restart Node-RED, go to node-red intallation directory and follow these steps:
+     1. Stop the Node-RED service by running the command `ctrl-c` in your terminal.
+     2. Start the Node-RED service again by running the command `node-red` and go to url server now running at "http://127.0.0.1:1880/." should be default
+     3. Once Node-RED is restarted, the new agent node will be available in the editor and it can be used.

 ## HTTP Endpoints